edwardcaret/websocket-php/README.md

 [![Build Status](https://travis-ci.org/Textalk/websocket-php.png)](https://travis-ci.org/Textalk/websocket-php)
 [![Coverage Status](https://coveralls.io/repos/Textalk/websocket-php/badge.png)](https://coveralls.io/r/Textalk/websocket-php)

+This is a private fork of the original repository.
+Main change is adding of a autoreconnect option to solve some connection issues.
+This is done as a change to the original 1.0.3 tag.

 This package mainly contains a WebSocket client for PHP.

 I made it because the state of other WebSocket clients I could found was either very poor